 “It was a rocky road because unfortunately, people tend to change their minds.
 We tried to give InfoMotion a brief of what we wanted, but then we added and added new requirements.
 The roll out was delayed because we changed the specifications but they dealt with this quite well.
 The consultant from InfoMotion was brilliant and by June we were talking about the user manuals,” Grobler says.

-When the system was ready to go live, both Grobler and InfoMotion agreed it would be best to run ICS in parallel with the old manual warehouse processes.
-This would allow any glitches to be identified and resolved quickly, and would give staff time to gain confidence in the system before being asked to give up their spreadsheets, pens and paper.
+When the system was ready to go live, both Grobler and InfoMotion agreed it would be best to run it in parallel with the old manual warehouse processes.
+This would allow any glitches to be identified and resolved quickly and would give staff time to gain confidence in the system before being asked to give up their spreadsheets, pens and paper.

 The final functionality of the WMS included full inventory management, radio frequency and scanning capabilities, receipt and put away, dispatch, stock take, stock movements, pallet management and forklift operations.
 The system had the desired interface the manufacturing solution and was highly customised to meet Colorpak’s rigorous requirements.

-By late 2013 two of Graphic Packaging’s warehouses – inwards goods and finished goods – had moved onto ICS.
+By late 2013 two of Graphic Packaging’s warehouses – inwards goods and finished goods – had moved onto our system.

 “We’ve already seen a return on investment,” Grobler says.
 “The amount of time people have to drive around with a forklift or walk around and look to find where stock is located has been cut back dramatically.
 As soon as a pallet arrives on the forklift it is scanned and put in the system.
 Using the scanners we can know exactly where the bay is and where the pallet is.”

-Stock control and management have become tighter and more efficient under ICS.
+Stock control and management have become tighter and more efficient under our system.
 For example, stock takes, which are conducted twice per year, used to take up to two days to complete but are now carried out in half a day.
-Similarly, impromptu checks for clients who need to know what stock Graphic Packaging has on hand, can be carried out simply, without delay.
+Similarly, impromptu checks for clients who need to know what stock Graphic Packaging has on hand can be carried out simply, without delay.

 “There’s more visibility of what’s in stock and the opportunity to carry out a wider range of reporting.
 Sales can look at the system and double check stock levels while talking to a client,” Grobler notes.
 In addition, automation has removed the need for double entry of data and ensures information is captured in real time.